deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/mysql/backup-types.md

 - Backups can be performed while the MySQL server is not running.
 If the server is running, it is necessary to perform appropriate locking so that the server does not change database contents during the backup.
 MySQL Enterprise Backup does this locking automatically for tables that require it.
 - Physical backup tools include the **mysqlbackup** of MySQL Enterprise Backup for `InnoDB` or any other tables, or file system-level commands (such as **cp**, **scp**, **tar**, **rsync**) for `MyISAM` tables.
 - For restore:

     - MySQL Enterprise Backup restores `InnoDB` and other tables that it backed up.
     - [**ndb_restore**](https://dev.mysql.com/doc/refman/8.0/en/mysql-cluster-programs-ndb-restore.html "25.5.23 ndb_restore — Restore an NDB Cluster Backup") restores [`NDB`](https://dev.mysql.com/doc/refman/8.0/en/mysql-cluster.html "Chapter 25 MySQL NDB Cluster 8.0") tables.
     - Files copied at the file system level can be copied back to their original locations with file system commands.

-### Logical backup methods have these characteristics:
+### Logical backup methods have these characteristics

 - The backup is done by querying the MySQL server to obtain database structure and content information.
 - Backup is slower than physical methods because the server must access database information and convert it to logical format.
 If the output is written on the client side, the server must also send it to the backup program.